 It provides a clear judgment on whether the company’s product is satisfying the needs of its customers or not.
 This helps a lot in the process of decision-making where the company needs to make upfront investment decisions.

-The customer development process allows companies to test the waters to find out the feasibility of their products.
+It allows companies to test the waters to find out the feasibility of their products.
 This provides them with reliable data and information using which they can make essential decisions objectively.

-It is a relatively cost-effective way of testing the viability of the product and allows a business to preserve the money by removing the need for a fundraiser.
+It is a relatively cost-effective way of testing the viability of the product and allows a business to preserve money by removing the need for a fundraiser.
 This means that the time before a company loses all its money expands.
 It helps in giving the impression to the investors that the business has done proper research.
 As a result, the business will be able to get more investments.

-You may also incorporate the customer development process after you’ve released the product, but then you will only be able to reach out to a small customer base.
+You may also incorporate customer development after you’ve released the product, but then you will only be able to reach out to a small customer base.
 In such cases, customer development will start with customer discovery and then validation of their prospects would take place.

 Challenges of Customer Development